 The declines are not unprecedented.
 A slight decline in summer ice extent is appropriate for the warming that occurred from 1980 to 2000.
 Variance and extent have increased since 2000 by cooling and changing wind and ocean flows as the US National Oceanic and Atmospheric Administration (NOAA) attests.
 (Figure 1)

 The decline is projected to continue based on Intergovernmental Panel on Climate Change (IPCC) projections but they are already incorrect (Figure 2).

-More accurate and complete science predicts continued cooling, which began in 1998 would result in more ice.
+More accurate and complete science predicts continued cooling, which began Another strategy that can be used with progressive jackpot casino games online involves a two-pronged approach. in 1998 would result in more ice.

 Finding 2 is also false.
 Polar Bears have survived extensive periods with little or no sea ice.
 Greenland ice cores show a warmer world than today for a period of 8000 years; present temperatures are on the left.
 On the right side temperature rise from the Ice Age.
 It’s warmer by 2-3°C than today for most of the next 9000 years.

 “Recent mapping of a number of raised beach ridges on the north coast of Greenland suggests that the ice cover in the Arctic Ocean was greatly reduced some 6000-7000 years ago.
 The Arctic Ocean may have been periodically ice free.”

 The polar bears survived.